 - An Issue with the Thermocouple

 The thermocouple is a safety mechanism that will determine whether or not your furnace pilot light is lit or not.
 This safety device is located very close to the flame.
 The pilot light will tell the thermocouple to keep your gas line open.
 Unfortunately, sometimes this device can malfunction, or get dirty and accidentally shut off your gas supply and cause the pilot light to go out.

 When you have a pilot light, it typically means that you have an older system on your hands.
 Sometimes, when the heating system is that old, different parts can be worn out and dirty and when these parts fail, it can cause your pilot light to go out with it.

 You don’t have to worry about these issues if you have a modern furnace.
 Most furnaces made in the last twenty years or so, use electronic ignition instead of a traditional pilot light, so you don’t have to worry about issues developing with your pilot.

-If your AC is this old (over 20 years), then you need to get rid of this device all together.
-With older AC units like this can cause carbon monoxide to escape your HVAC unit and blow carbon monoxide through the entire home.
-When you turn to the experts here at Texas Pride Heating and Air—all of our gas furnace installations come with a carbon monoxide alarm that will alert you of leaks such as this and help keep you and your family safe.
+If your AC is this old (over 20 years), then you need to get rid of this device altogether.
+Older AC units like this can cause carbon monoxide to escape your HVAC unit and blow carbon monoxide through the entire home.
+When you turn to the experts here at Texas Pride Heating & Air—all of our gas furnace installations come with a carbon monoxide alarm that will alert you of leaks such as this and help keep you and your family safe.